ministryofjustice/hmpps-spring-boot-sqs/README.md

 The queue names are generally defined in Kubernetes secrets for the namespace which are then mapped into the Spring Boot application as configuration properties.

-TODO Update this section when queue names appear in the generic queue health indicator.
+The queue names should also appear on the `/health` page if using this library for queue health.

 #### Securing Endpoints